replete/obsidian-minimal-theme-css-snippets/README.md

 ## How to use

 1. Clone/[fork](https://github.com/replete/obsidian-minimal-theme-css-snippets/fork)/[unzip](https://github.com/replete/obsidian-minimal-theme-css-snippets/archive/refs/heads/main.zip) into `<your vault location>/.obsidian/snippets`
-2. Install the `MySnippets` community plugin by [@chetachiezikeuzor](https://github.com/chetachiezikeuzor) and activate snippets individually
+2. Install the `MySnippets` community plugin and activate snippets individually
 ![MySnippets plugin screenshot](_mysnippets-screenshot.png)
 3. Use what you like, dupe + hack what you don't